AILET Exam Eligibility (UG)

 • Candidates must possess an LL.B. degree or an equivalent legal degree with a minimum of 50% marks from a recognized institute.

-• Candidates belonging to the Foreign Nationals Category must have an LL.B. or equivalent degree from an institute recognized by UGC or from the Association of Indian Universities with a minimum of 55% aggregate score.
+• Candidates belonging to the Foreign Nationals category must have an LL.B. or equivalent degree recognised by the UGC or the Association of Indian Universities with a minimum of 55% aggregate marks.
+Additionally, they will be assessed on written and spoken English communication skills and performance at an interview in terms of aptitude and capacity.

 Candidates who are currently enrolled in/awaiting the results of their LL.B. degree program may also apply and take the Entrance Test.
 However, such applicants' eligibility must be achieved before the cutoff date, which will be published together with the Notification of Entrance Test Result.